Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Overview**
 - If you're struggling with any programming concept, make sure you search for videos of Corey Schafer explaining the subject.
 His videos are always well-built, clear and enlightening.
+- This book is a practical, modern introduction for manipulating, processing, cleaning, and crunching datasets in Python.
+It is ideal for beginners and is a great way to get better at pandas, Numpy, and IPython.
 - Familiarize yourself with common data structures and algorithms in Python with practice exercises.
 - Complete HackerRank exercises to refine your Python skills with interview-style questions.
 - Once you've nailed the basics of Python, read Fluent Python to push things further.
 This book will walk you through Python’s core language features and libraries, and shows you how to make your code shorter, faster, and more readable at the same time.
 Note: keep an eye out for the updated edition of the book which is coming soon.